worktheclock/replit.github.io/misc/basic.md

 Remember to call `NEXT` with the variable name after the last line of the loop.

-#### GOSUB...RETURN
+### GOSUB...RETURN

 A subroutine is a group of statements that you wish to use repeatedly in a program.
 They're similar to loops in that they can be executed repeatedly, but you have to use `GOSUB` to call (move the program to) the subroutine's first line number.
-After the subroutine finishes executing you can use `RETURN` to go back to where you used `GOSUB`.
+After the subroutine finishes executing, you can use `RETURN` to go back to where you used `GOSUB`.

 Example:
 ```
 10 GOSUB 40
 20 PRINT "This is the end of the program"
 30 END
-40 PRINT "this is the start of the subroutine"
+40 PRINT "This is the start of the subroutine"
-50 PRINT "we can easily call it as many times"
+50 PRINT "We can easily call it as many times"
 60 PRINT "as we'd like"
 70 RETURN
 ```

-#### PLOT
+### PLOT

-`PLOT` lights a pixel with an x,y coordinates on the display with a certain color.
+`PLOT` lights a pixel with x, y coordinates on the display with a certain color.

 Example:
 ```
 10 PLOT 0, 0, "red"
 ```

-Colors can be any of the these [colors](https://www.w3schools.com/cssref/css_colors.asp).
+Colors can be any of the [these colors](https://www.w3schools.com/cssref/css_colors.asp).

-#### DISPLAY
+### DISPLAY

 `DISPLAY` changes the display size (rows, columns) and lets us turn off pixel borders.